 CENELEC TC 9X was set up in 1989 by CENELEC as a new committee, with the specific task to prepare European standards in support of the EU Directive 93/38/CEE dealing with the opening of the European market in the excluded sectors (water, railways...).
-After a preliminary survey during 1988, touching all the interested circles (railway operators, industry, standardization bodies) both CEN and CENELEC decided for the creation of two railway specific standardization bodies, one within CEN dealing with the "mechanical" contents, and one within CENELEC dealing with the electrical and electronic systems and components.
+After a preliminary survey during 1988, touching all the interested circles (railway operators, industry, standardization bodies) both CEN and CENELEC decided for the creation of two railway specific standardization bodies, one within CEN dealing with the other contents than electro technical, mainly mechanical contents, and one within CENELEC dealing with the electrical and electronic systems and components.